-The Center’s newfound support for membership, coupled with its move into the pro-NATO camp, creates the potential for a unified push to pressure the Socialist-Green government to put the issue before the electorate, said Frings.
+The Center’s newfound support for membership, of the Western Alliance, coupled with its move into the Alliance’s pro-NATO camp, creates the potential for a unified push to pressure the Socialist-Green government to convene a referendum and put the issue before the electorate, said Frings.

 "The ruling Social Democrats are more focused on building defense partnerships with NATO, the United States, the European Union and their Nordic neighbors.
 The Center has adopted the view that while defense partnerships are important, they offer a false sense of security if Sweden is attacked and left to essentially defend itself alone," Frings said.

-The Socialist-Green government could potentially support a call for a referendum, but there would have to be evidence of rising public support for NATO membership, Frings said.
+The Socialist-Green government could potentially support a future call by the Center and its Alliance partners for a referendum, but there would have to be evidence of rising public support .
+However, this would require rising levels of support a strong upward movement in public support for NATO membership, Frings said.

 "It is important to understand how fresh the Center leadership's pro-NATO support is.
 This issue is certain to divide opinion within the party.
 The impending convention will reveal the extent of opposition by the party faithful to this huge shift in direction," Frings said.

-The government has also focused on defense partnership agreements, ensuring that all major new equipment bought by the Swedish armed forces is fully NATO-compatible to boost interoperability between Swedish, NATO, Nordic and EU-forces.
+The government has also focused on elevated the importance of defense strengthening partnership agreements, ensuring that all major new equipment bought by the Swedish armed forces is fully NATO-compatible to boost interoperability capacities and capabilities between Swedish, NATO, Nordic and EU-forces.

 "Sweden has developed an interoperability with the NATO defense alliance that is as high as is the case of many NATO members.
 The partnership is now central to the Swedish armed forces' operational capacity," Bäckström said.